unraid/docs/docs/unraid-os/using-unraid-to/manage-storage/array-configuration.md

      - You can wait for the first rebuild to finish and then deal with the second failed disk.
      - Or, you can stop the current rebuild, replace the second failed disk, and then start the array to rebuild both disks at the same time.

-   If the first rebuild is almost done, it’s usually better to let it finish.
+   If the first rebuild is almost done, it's usually better to let it finish.
 If it just started, it might be faster to rebuild both together.

 :::warning
 Rebuilding disks puts a lot of stress on all drives, which increases the chance of new failures.
 Always check drive health using %%SMART reports|smart-report%% before starting a rebuild.